TaraMathur/GildedRose/README.md

 You'll need to have Ruby on Rails installed and the Gilded Rose repo on your computer.

 To run the app:
-1. From the terminal window navigate to the folder that contains the Gilded Rose repo
+1. From the terminal window navigate to the folder that contains the Gilded Rose repo, then type $rails s
-2. Run the following at the command line:
-   $rake db:seed
-   $rails s
-3. Go to localhost:3000 in your browser.
+2. Go to localhost:3000 in your browser

+You should see a page with:
+1. An Inventory Table populated with a list of different items and sell-in and quality values for each item which have been randomly generated.
-You should see a page with an Inventory Table populated with items, and an Update button.
-Each time you click the Update button, the values in the table will refresh according to the update rules of each item type.
+2. An Update button.
+Each time you click it, the values in the table will refresh according to the update rules corresponding to the item type.

-To refresh the page and get a fresh set of values, rerun $rake db:seed and then reload localhost:3000.
-(Each time $rake db:seed is run, the database gets wiped clean and new instances of the items are created with new quality and sell-in values.)
+3. A button labelled "Reload the App with Fresh Values".
+When you click it, the table will be populated with new (random) quality and sell-in values.

 --------------